Search

 Cabbage Chinese

 57 days.
 Brassica rapa.
 (F1) Blues Chinese Cabbage.
 This early maturing plant produces good yields of Napa Chinese cabbage.
 The heads average 6 to 8 inches in diameter and weigh 4 to 4 ½ lbs.
 The plant has green leaves with white ribs.
 Leaves are very tender, tasty, and delicious, excellent for cooking and pickling.
 Very slow to bolt.
 An excellent choice for home gardens and market growers.
+United States Department of Agriculture, PI 662615.
+A variety from the USA.
 Disease Resistant: ALS, BR, BSR, DM, FY.

 Germination: 85%